c4rlsen/yt-gulp-rev-add-urlhash/README.md

 [gulp](https://github.com/wearefractal/gulp)-rev-replace [![Build Status](https://travis-ci.org/jamesknelson/gulp-rev-replace.svg?branch=master)](https://travis-ci.org/jamesknelson/gulp-rev-replace)
 ================

 A copy of gulp-rev-replace, add relative path replacement support.
+Due to side-effects with relative urls and addition of url-hashes the gulp-assetpaths plugin was added partially to step line by line through the files and use regex to only replace occurences in specific templates. ( <link rel="import"> - Tag. )

 add `options.base` for relative path caculation.